touh6/touh6/README.md

 it has made me relentlessly inquisitive. from neuroscience and tech to literature and philosophy, i absolutely love going down rabbit holes, constantly questioning "why" something is the way it is.

-i absolutely love creating. i experiment, i fail, i debug and repeat the process over again. to me, everything is interconnected (or so i believe). i think good technology is thought of beyond a single domain. and patterns? they repeat everywhere; in code, in people and in history.
+i absolutely love creating. i experiment, i fail, i debug and repeat the process over again. to me, everything is interconnected (or so i believe). i think good technology is thought of beyond a single domain. there's always patterns, and patterns? they repeat everywhere; whether it be code, people or history.

 ---

 ## skills:
 <p>
   <img src="https://skillicons.dev/icons?i=html,css,robloxstudio,notion,netlify,linux,figma,gamemakerstudio,pr,ps,ai,au,ae,xd" />